Laboratory-software-Innovation/CompeteRAG/README.md

 # CompeteRAG

+#### IMPORTANT: Please make sure to follow every point in the README.

 Retrieval‑Augmented Generation pipeline that:

 1. **Scrapes & structures** Kaggle competition pages, datasets and high‑quality TensorFlow / PyTorch notebooks.
-2. **Embeds & indexes** (DiffCSE sentence embeddings + weighted One Hot Encoding) that metadata in a weighted FAISS similarity index.
+2. **Embeds & indexes** metadata(DiffCSE sentence embeddings + weighted One Hot Encoding) in a weighted FAISS similarity index.
 3. **Generates** reproducible Keras or Keras‑Tuner baseline notebooks for *new* competitions with the help of OpenAI GPT models.

 ---